Brought To You By Macalester Students

 7. Cheer on the Scots

 Cheer on one of Macalester’s 19 varsity sports or head on over to an intramural sports match up, often between dorm floors.

-8. Picnic at the Walker Sculpture Garden
+8. Visit the Walker Art Center and the Sculpture Garden

 9. Paint the Rock

 Got something on your mind?
 Express yourself by painting The Rock.
 Ask your friends and professors for past stories about Macalester’s modest looking 700-pound boulder.
 Make sure you participate in this Macalester rite of passage.